gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 The DTLS/SCTP maximum message size extension enables secure negation of a message sizes that fit in the DTLS/SCTP buffer, which improves security and availability.
-Very small message sizes might generate additional work for senders and receivers, limiting throughput and increasing exposure to denial of service.
+Very small plain text user fragment sizes might generate additional work for senders and receivers, limiting throughput and increasing exposure to denial of service.

+The maximum message size extension does not protect against peer nodes intending to negatively affect the peer node through flooding attacks.
+The attacking node can both send larger messages than the expressed capability as well as initiating a large number of concurrent user message transmissions that never are concluded.
+For the target of the attack it is more straight forward to determine that a peer is ignoring the nodes states limitation.

 ##  Authentication and Policy Decisions